How to watch Joe Wicks' PE workout live on Tuesday April 14

 We're now swinging into week four of PE with Joe Wicks, and if you've taken some time to relax this Easter bank holiday weekend, now is the time to return to the fitness.

-Today's session will, as ever, start at 9AM BST / 6PM AEST, and we'll have it embedded below for you (as well as all the other sessions you can partake in).
+Today's session will, as ever, start at 9AM BST / 6PM AEST in under 20 minutes, and we're embedding it below for you (as well as all the other sessions you can partake in right at the bottom of the article).

 Gareth Beavis